 They are a joy to eat, with their mild fruity flavour and their lovely textural contrast between the crunchy skin and jelloid innards.
 They work really well thinly sliced in salads, perhaps with some sharp cheese like feta or some salty ham.
-I also loved them in this raw salmon and avocado salad.
 If you've never tried one before, perhaps too scared or confused by their masquerading as orange tomatoes, do take the plunge.
 Let them ripen until they give easily when pressed, rather like a mango, then slice into wedges and eat.

 A hachiya persimmon is much bigger, usually, with much softer, thinner skin.
 These can be unpleasantly astringent unless perfectly, wobblingly ripe: basically, you have to wait until it feels like a water balloon in your hand before you can think about eating it (which, incidentally, makes for transportation issues).
 These persimmons are better for baking with, because you can just chuck the whole thing - minus the stalk - in a blender when ripe and purée it to smithereens.
 It can now be used in the same way as mashed bananas.

 I had some hachiya persimmons a while ago that had started to become too jelloid even for my liking.
 Being the freakishly-organised wannabe home economist that I am, I puréed them and froze the pulp for a later use.
-When I saw this month's Daring Bakers challenge, I just had to try out persimmon bread.
+I just had to try out persimmon bread.